 Marketing yourself can take up a lot of time.
 So can applying for new jobs at freelance marketplace websites and so on.
 It can also be really frustrating if you do your best to write wonderful proposals but are not getting any work.

-Even if you do get gigs, they might only last for short amount of time, meaning that you still have to continue looking for new jobs while you are working on your current jobs.
+Even if you do get gigs, they might only last for a short amount of time, meaning that you still have to continue looking for new jobs while you are working on your current jobs.
 This soon becomes a tricky juggling act unless you’re very organized.

 A lot of business owners make the mistake of focusing on potential clients so much that they neglect their current and past clients.
 This can be a big mistake.
 Past clients who are happy are your best resources for word-of-mouth marketing and recommendations.
 Don’t feel shy about asking them for a testimonial or reference in relation to your work.